Tooth Club en_adu_01_top2.jpg en_adu_01_top3.jpg en_adu_01_top4.gif

 Enamel

-The outermost layer of the crown.
+- The outermost layer of the crown

-Mainly consists of minerals (calcium, phosphorus, etc.)
+- Mainly consists of minerals (calcium, phosphorus, etc.)

-The hardest tissue of human body.
+- The hardest tissue of human body

-Generally transparent or milky white in colour.
+- Generally transparent or milky white in colour

 Dentine

-The second layer of the crown.
+- The second layer of the crown of tooth

-Generally light yellow in colour.
-Its colour determines the overall
+- Generally light yellow in colour which determines the overall colour of the tooth

-There are many microscopic tubules inside the dentine which connect to the pulp.
+- There are many microscopic tubules inside the dentine which connect to the pulp

 Cementum

-A hard tissue covering the root surface of a tooth.
+- A hard tissue covering the root surface of a tooth

-Connecting the periodontal membrane and dentine of the root of a tooth.
+- Connecting the periodontal membrane and dentine of the root of a tooth

 Soft tissues